Mikenziokah/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this script shows the all the groups the current user is in
+this script changers a file owner from hello to betty